How to encode a String in Huffman Coding Using Python

 In this tutorial, we are going to see how to encode a string in Huffman coding in Python.

-In order to encode a string first, we need to build a min-heap tree So, we are using a Module called heapq in Python.
+In order to encode a string, you have to build a min-heap tree.
+So we are using a module called heapq in Python.
 This method is used to build a min-heap tree.

 Defaultdict is used to generate the frequency for each character in the string.
 It is available under the collections packages.